RELX: Accuity Inc.

 Accuity provides financial crime compliance software which allows institutions to comply with sanctions and anti-money laundering compliance programmes.
 It offers Know Your Customer, KYC, online subscription-based data and software for the financial services industry.
 The company's services include helping banks and financial institutions screen for high risk customers and transactions, and providing databases such as Bankers Almanac which allows clients to find and validate bank payment routing data.
 Accuity serves financial services clients worldwide.

 Cirium

 Cirium (previously known as FlightGlobal) provides data and aviation analytics products to the aviation, finance and travel industries.

 Legal

 RELX's legal business operates under the LexisNexis brand.
 Many of LexisNexis' brands date back to the nineteenth century or earlier.
 These include Butterworths and Tolley in the UK and JurisClasseur in France.
 In 2019, 85% of its revenues were electronic.
-The LexisNexis legal and news database contains 119bn documents and records.
+The LexisNexis legal and news database contains 119 billion documents and records.

 Exhibitions

-RELX's exhibitions business is called RX, formerly Reed Exhibitions.
-It is the world's largest exhibitions company, running 500 shows for 140,000 exhibitors and 7m visitors.
+RELX's exhibitions business is called RX, formerly Reed Exhibitions until 2021.
+It is the world's largest exhibitions company, running 500 shows for 140,000 exhibitors and 7 million visitors.

+ReedPop, part of RX, organises popular culture events including New York Comic Con and PAX.
+In February 2018, ReedPop acquired Gamer Network, a British mass media company that owns a number of video game journalism sites including Eurogamer, Rock Paper Shotgun and VG247.
+Ecommerce store The Haul focused on pop culture memorabilia and merchandise was launched in 2021.
+Popverse, a popular culture website, was founded in 2022.